Vector-of-Gad/DSA-Case-Study-1-Amazon-Product-Review-Analysis-/README.md

  ## ANSWERS
  ### Question 1; What is the average discount percentage by product category?
  ### From the data given, the category doesn't just contain the product categories, it contain more details of each product.
-Noticably, using a pivot table, there are just seven product categories;
+According to product_category (a calculated column), there are just seven product categories;
  - Car&Motorbike
  - Computer&Accessories
  - Electronics